18 Top-Rated Midwest Vacations

 Add in a day of adventure hitting two of Chicago's most ambitious attractions: 360 Chicago, located on the 94th floor of the John Hancock Building, is not for those who are afraid of heights.
 The observation deck gives you a great view of the city, with a tilt feature that leans you 1,000 feet over the Chicago skyline.

-The Willis Tower SkyDeck is the other high-rise attraction worth seeing.
+The SkyDeck Chicago at Willis Tower is the other high-rise attraction worth seeing.
 As you ride up to the SkyDeck on the 103rd floor of what was once the world's tallest office building, you will be 1,353 feet off the ground and see into the landscape for nearly 50 miles.

 3. Door County, Wisconsin